 New population movements, chariot warfare lead to violent changes and the growth of empires

-End of 2nd millennium BCE saw the beginning of Iron Age.
+End of 2nd millennium BCE dawn of Iron Age

 Nomadic Indo-European speaking peoples in steppe north of Black Sea first domesticated the horse.

 Indo-Europeans with horse-drawn chariots expanded into Europe, western Asia and India.

 Hittite Empire dominated Middle East from 1600- 1200 BCE.

 Hittites were first to make tools and weapons from iron.

 Sumerians developed bronze tools and weapons, numbers, a calendar, writing (pictographs called cuneiform)

 Cities built around a temple or ziggurat, government was theocracy (rule by divine authority)